grommunio/gromox/doc/mtformat.rst

 		* ``char name[];``
 		  NUL-terminated folder name string for newly created folders.
 * ``uint64_t np_size;``
   Size in bytes for the named property map section that follows.
+This must be non-zero, i.e. np_entries needs to be present, even if np_entries is 0.
 * Named Property map:
 	* ``uint64_t np_entries;``
 	  Number of entries in the NP map